Making ethical decisions in local government

-This is a practical three-hour course, delivered over two sessions.
+This is a practical four-hour course, delivered over two sessions.

-Part 1 - Professional ethics and local government
+Part 1 - Professional ethics in local government

 By the end of the first two hours you will have:

-- A better understanding of situations requiring professional ethics in a local government context.
+- A better understanding of what enables and disables ethical behaviour in local government.